NCEAS/metadig-py/README.md

 The `run_check` function then parses the check xml provided, validates the check definition, executes the check, and lastly prints the final result to stdout.

-As of writing this documentation, we have only setup the `metadigclient` to work with the following MN:
+As of writing this documentation, we have only set up the `metadigclient` to work with the following MN:
 - urn:node:ARCTIC

-To have additional nodes set-up, please contact us at support@dataone.org
+To have additional nodes set up, please contact us at support@dataone.org

-### How to set-up and run a data check through the MetaDig-py command line client
+### How to set up and run a data check through the MetaDig-py command line client

 To set-up a data check, you must have/prepare the following before you run the `metadigpy` client command (above)
 1) A HashStore - this step is necessary because `run_check` will look for the data objects in a HashStore after retrieving the data pids.